 Both China White and fentanyl itself have terrifying reputations, and fentanyl-laced heroin has been associated with the recent spike in opioid-related overdose fatalities.

 A speedball is a combination of heroin, which is a central nervous system (CNS) depressant and a stimulant—usually cocaine, but meth is also used, though not as frequently.
 These two types of drugs, when used in conjunction, can create a dangerous tug-of-war effect on the body.
-While heroin acts on the CNS to slow breathing and induce drowsiness, cocaine (and meth) increases heart rate and blood pressure and can cause anxiety and agitation.
+While heroin acts on the CNS to slow breathing and induce drowsiness, cocaine (and meth) increase heart rate and blood pressure and can cause anxiety and agitation.

 Gunpowder heroin is a more soluble, stronger version of Mexican black tar heroin that has been found on the West Coast.
 It first appeared in San Francisco in 2012 and remains relatively uncommon.
 Gunpowder heroin is a sticky powder or a solid that crumbles easily, or a mixture of powder and solid chunks.